thangstudent/new/README.md

-Hello, my name is Nguyen Van Thang.
-I was born on February 16, 2005.
-Currently, I am a student at Santa Fe College, majoring in Computer Science.
-My student ID is SF211501139.
-I am part of the 2024–2028 batch, and my course started in July 2024.
-I am passionate about technology, programming, and exploring new advancements in the IT field.
-I look forward to gaining more knowledge and skills during my studies and hope to contribute positively to the tech community in the future.
+About Me

+Hi there! 👋
+I'm Thang Nguyen, currently a Computer Science student at Santa Fe College (2024–2028).
+I have a strong passion for technology, programming, and building useful software products.
+I’m always eager to learn new things and collaborate on interesting projects.
+On my GitHub, you’ll find my coding experiments, personal projects, and contributions to open-source communities.

+Feel free to connect and share ideas!